 The purpose or the aim of the club (if one is needed at all) is purely to share our love of the outdoors, the mountains and all things related amongst like minded people.
 Membership has grown over the years, and encompasses people from many walks of life.
 However due to the clubs by invitation only membership policy the membership has not out grown itself and remains at a comfortable level.

-Anniversaries:
+Anniversaries

-1st January 1975 1st Llydaw Race October 25th 1975 1st Dinner Pen y Gwryd 1975/76 1st New Year House Party
+1st January 1975 1st Llydaw Race October 25th 1975 1st Dinner Pen y Gwryd 1st New Year House Party 1975/76 1990 took over responsibility for 1000 metres race.
 Honorary Members: